 4. Healthy fatty acids support skin regeneration.

-I mentioned it briefly above: In addition to too much sun, inflammation and injuries to the skin are among the main factors in the development of hyperpigmentation .
-You may know this if you suffer from acne and pimples regularly leave dark discolorations on your skin.
+I already mentioned it briefly above: In addition to too much sun, inflammation and injuries to the skin are among the main factors in the development of hyperpigmentation .
+You may know this if you suffer from acne and pimples regularly leave dark discoloration on your skin.

-If this is the case, incorporate omega-3 fatty acids into your diet to remove pigment spots.
-Good vegan sources include walnuts, hemp seeds, and chia seeds.
-Because omega-3 fatty acids have an anti-inflammatory effect and lay the foundation for healthy cell regeneration, they can prevent acne and blemishes.
-For you, this means: clean skin without annoying pimples.
-You can read what else omega-3 has up its sleeve for your skin underBeautiful skin thanks to omega-3: Is it also vegan? .
+If this is the case, incorporate omega-3 fatty acids into your diet to remove the pigment spots.
+Good vegan sources include walnuts, hemp seeds and chia seeds.
+Because omega-3 fatty acids have an anti-inflammatory effect and lay the foundation for healthy cell regeneration, they can prevent acne and impurities.
+For you, this means: clear skin without annoying pimple marks.
+You can read about what Omega-3 has in store for your skin atBeautiful skin thanks to Omega-3: Is it also possible vegan? .

 5. Lutein ensures an even skin tone.

-Lutein is another carotenoid (of which there are about 800, by the way) that studies have shown to have whitening properties 8 .
-Lutein blocks an enzyme needed for melanin formation.
+Lutein is another carotenoid (of which there are around 800) whose whitening properties have been proven in studies 8 .
+Lutein blocks an enzyme that is needed for melanin formation.
 At the same time, it protects cells from damage caused by free radicals.

-If you take lutein through food, it begins to work in the skin "from below".
-Good for you, because: The pigment spots on the face are combated in depth, the complexion is visibly brightened 8 .
+If you consume lutein through your diet, it begins to work in the skin “from below”, so to speak.
+Good for you because: The pigment spots on the face are combated in depth and the complexion is visibly brightened 8 .

 These foods contain lutein: